 EHR cautionary tales abound

-In 2013 MaineHealth invested $150 million to pilot EHR technology at its 600-bed Maine Medical Center hospital.
+In 2013, MaineHealth invested $150 million to pilot EHR technology at its 600-bed Maine Medical Center hospital.
 Four months later, the hospital posted a $13.4 million operating loss and the CIO was out of a job.
 Why?
 Poor training and go-live support led to suboptimal user adoption.
-In 2013, at Athens Regional Health in Georgia, a $31 million EHR investment led to the CEO’s resignation less than a month after go-live.
+The same year, at Athens Regional Health in Georgia, a $31 million EHR investment led to the CEO’s resignation less than a month after go-live.
 A rushed implementation with poor communication between the hospital’s clinical and IT sides of the house and their EHR vendor led to medication-related errors and scheduling issues.
 Unfortunately, these challenges continue to happen.

-In a nutshell, EHRs and related telemedicine and care management systems are elements of larger transformational programs geared toward improving efficiency and driving clinical excellence, thereby keeping cost-of-care increases more manageable.
+In a nutshell, EHRs and related telemedicine and care management systems are elements of larger transformational programs for improving efficiency and driving clinical excellence, thereby keeping cost-of-care increases more manageable.
 EHRs also play a critical role in the overall population health strategy.

 Meaningful use: How are other healthcare organizations faring?